-ProWritingAid Review: Will This Grammar Tool Fix Your Writing Issues?
+ProWritingAid Review: Will This Grammar Checker Fix Your Writing Issues?

 The Sentence Structure report is one I personally find fascinating.
 It reviews all the ways you structure your sentences so you can see where you’re repeating certain syntax.

-For instance, 37% of my sentences start with a subject, but none start with a gerund.
+For instance, 37 percent of my sentences start with a subject, but none start with a gerund.
 That’s neither right nor wrong, but it gives me helpful direction for how to increase the variety in my writing.

 The Pacing Report